 Example B: A One-Year-Hire teacher who did not hold a teaching position in the Division during the previous year would have a Seniority Score of 0 regardless of the employee’s current or prior years of service as a teacher.

-Example C: A current part-time teacher who served initially for 3 years as a full-time teacher, then served in a part-time position for the last 2 years, with no break in service, would have a Seniority Score of 9 (3 years of Non-Continuous Service).
+Example C: A current full-time teacher with 3 years of prior part-time Continuous or Non-Continuous Service would have a Seniority Score of 7 (4 + 3).

-Example D: A current full-time teacher with 3 years of prior part-time Continuous or Non-Continuous Service would have a Seniority Score of 7 (4 + 3).
+Example D: A current part-time teacher who served initially for 3 years as a full-time teacher, then served in a part-time position for the last 2 years, with no break in service, would have a Seniority Score of 9 (3 years of Non-Continuous Service).

 Endorsements.
 Endorsements, as defined in Section I.A, will be evaluated in light of their necessity and value to the school.
 Relevant factors include, but are not limited to: